miriambt/ConvexPoligon/README.md

 #### 14. Commands without answer

-Some commands do not really produce an answer. "ok" is printed.
+Some commands do not produce an answer. "ok" is printed.

 #### 15. Errors